sharetribe/flex-docs/src/docs/ftw-content/how-to-change-ftw-bundled-ui-microcopy/index.md

 ---
-title: How to change FTW bundled translations
+title: How to change FTW bundled microcopy
-slug: how-to-change-ftw-bundled-translations
+slug: how-to-change-ftw-bundled-microcopy
-updated: 2022-05-16
+updated: 2022-06-14
 category: ftw-content
 ingress:
-  This guide describes how to change the bundled translations in Flex Template for Web (FTW).
+  This guide describes how to change the bundled microcopy in Flex Template for Web (FTW).
 published: true
 ---